-Back to School Night
+A. Back to School Night

 All parents are encouraged to attend the annual Back-To-School Night.
 Teachers will provide valuable information regarding academic expectations for the school year.
+Back to School Night is a minimum day.

-Calendars and Newsletters
+B. Calendars and Newsletters